August 6, 2015

 Unstructured data comes from information that is not organized or easily interpreted by traditional databases or data models, and typically, it’s text-heavy.
 One of my colleagues likes to describe it as unorganized laundry: “Your dirty socks, shirts, or pants go in your dirty laundry basket.
 You throw these things in this basket throughout the week and they are not organized because you are not matching every sock pair—this would be called unstructured laundry.”
 Now apply the concept of your dirty laundry basket to your data.
 People around the world are creating unstructured data without organizing it.

-Every enterprise needs to fully understand big data—what it means to them and what it can do to drive growth for their business—and that’s where PKWARE comes into the picture.
+Every enterprise needs to fully understand their data—what it means to them and what it can do to drive growth for their business—and that’s where PKWARE comes into the picture.
 Acting now is paramount.
-Waiting will only delay the inevitable and make it even more difficult to unravel the confusion surrounding your big data.
+Waiting will only delay the inevitable and make it even more difficult to unravel the confusion surrounding your data.

-Once you gain a firm understanding of your organization’s big data, you’ll be empowered to take steps to protect it.
+Once you gain a firm understanding of your organization’s data, you’ll be empowered to take steps to protect it.
 Best of all, you can use the insights you gather at each step along the way to start improving your business, adding more value to both your offline and online interactions.

 Protect all your data with the help of PKWARE.
 Find out how with a free demo.